pydata/numexpr/README.rst

 From Source
 ^^^^^^^^^^^

-On most `Nix systems your compilers will already be present.
+On most \*nix systems your compilers will already be present.
 However if you are using a virtual environment with a substantially newer version of Python than your system Python you may be prompted to install a new version of `gcc` or `clang`.

-For Windows, you will need to install the Microsoft Visual C++ Build Tools (which are free) first.The version depends on which version of Python you have
+For Windows, you will need to install the Microsoft Visual C++ Build Tools (which are free) first.
+The version depends on which version of Python you have
 installed:

 https://wiki.python.org/moin/WindowsCompilers

-For Python 3.6+ simply installating the latest version of MSVC build tools should be sufficient.
+For Python 3.6+ simply installing the latest version of MSVC build tools should be sufficient.
 Note that wheels found via pip do not include MKL support.
 Wheels available via `conda` will have MKL, if the MKL backend is used for NumPy.